-ı Tax related Initiative: Expand B&O tax credits for new business and business expansion; to promote the re-occupancy of vacant or dilapidated structures, to foster the rehabilitation and preservation of contributing structures in the City's downtown historic district; and to encourage longevity of business operation in the corporate limits ļ Was this tax initiative a part of your original plan application ☒ or a plan amendment ☐?
+Tax related Initiative: Expand B&O tax credits for new business and business expansion; to promote the re-occupancy of vacant or dilapidated structures, to foster the rehabilitation and preservation of contributing structures in the City's downtown historic district; and to encourage longevity of business operation in the corporate limits Was this tax initiative a part of your original plan application $oximes$ or a plan amendment \Box ?
 Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 September 8, 2015 If no, please describe challenges faced in enacting the related ordinance(s) REVENUES - In the space below, please provide a brief narrative highlighting revenue amounts and revenue categories realized; revenue amounts and revenue categories reduced; net revenue gain; and, any metrics used to track performance.

 In fiscal 2016, through June 30, 2016, three businesses took advantage of the "New and Expanded Business Tax Credit" for total credits of \$290,724.
 One business was approved under the new legislation for "Historic District Tax Credits" and received \$575 in tax credit in fiscal 2016 for one quarter of B&O Tax.
 The taxpayer was eligible for additional credits in fiscal 2017.

 In fiscal 2017, through June 30, 2017, three businesses that were approved in fiscal 2016 continued to take advantage of the "New and Expanded Business Tax Credit" for additional credits of \$291,128.
 The business approved for "Historic District Tax Credits" in fiscal 2016 received \$1,531 in tax credit in fiscal 2017 and one additional business was approved for this credit and received \$129 in credits in fiscal 2017.
 Additionally, one business celebrated their one-hundredth anniversary and received 100% credit against B&O tax in amount of \$203 under the "Milestone Anniversary Tax Credit" legislation.

+In fiscal 2018, through June 30, 2018, under the "Milestone Anniversary Tax Credit" legislation, one business continued to receive 100% credit against B&O tax for three quarters in amount of \$1,222 in celebration of their one-hundredth anniversary.
+One additional business received credit of \$158 in celebration of their fifth year anniversary.
+"Historic District Tax Credits" continued for an annual filing for one business in amount of \$106.
+However, the most significant credits were received using the "New and Expanded Business Tax Credit".
+Two taxpayers received credits of \$268,897 in fiscal 2018.

 The City continues to promote the legislation on its website and continues to notify taxpayers in forms distribution.

 B&O Tax revenues from any number of categories could be affected by these credits.
 The City has no reasonable method of estimating the cost to the City for reduced revenues caused by B&O tax credits for preservation of contributing structures in the historic district.
 To date, no business has applied for this credit.
 It is probable that there will only be one or two credits of this type per year.
 The new business, job expansion, and re-occupancy tax credits will not affect the current tax base.
 These credits will allow credits against new B&O Tax revenues.
 The anniversary tax credit will affect revenues minimally in milestone years.
-SUCCESSES - In the space below, please provide a brief narrative highlighting projects, improvements, programming, etc. realized through the implementation of this revenue initiative and any metrics used to track performance.